Generalized Inverse Optimal Control and its Application in Biology: Generalized Inverse Optimal Control

 The second approach involves reformulating the inner problem using conditions of optimality.
-This results in a one-level optimization problem (thus, from now on one-level approach).
+This results in a one-level optimization problem (thus, from now on \textbf{one-level approach}).
 For example, as suggested in \cite{Albrecht2011} in the simpler case of equality constraints on the inner level, first order necessary conditions can be used.
 A comparison of these approaches on selected benchmark problems can be found in the PhD thesis of Hatz \cite{Hatz2012-ta}.
 Simplifying and summarizing, one can expect the two-level approach to work robustly and, to a certain degree, with existing software.
 However, for larger problems the slow convergence rate will cause a problem.
 The one-level approach may offer advantages regarding computation time but is more involved from theoretical and practical point standpoints.
 A reformulation using first order necessary conditions of optimality does not guarantee to find a global optimum and is hindered by the non-smoothness of the complementarity conditions.
 An overview of approaches and computational aspects of bi-level optimization, involving integrality and uncertainty, can be found in the surveys of \cite{Kleinert2021-vg,Beck2023-de}.
 Particularly noteworthy are relaxations and reformulations as mathematical programs with equilibrium constraints \cite{Kim2020-hi} and concepts such as lifting \cite{Hatz2013-rr}.
-Another alternative for the special case of polynomial systems involves relaxing the inner control problem using a measure problem, which transforms it into a moment problem and transferring it to linear matrix inequalities, as discussed in \cite{Pauwels2016-gj}.
+Another alternative for the special case of polynomial systems involves relaxing the inner control problem using a measure problem, which transforms it into a moment problem and transferring it to linear matrix inequalities, as discussed in \cite{Pauwels2016-gj}. \sreview As mentioned above, there is also a great number of algorithms that have been suggested in the context of IRL that might be applicable to IOC as well.
+Particularly interesting might be primal-dual algorithms that iterate between the outer and the inner optimization problems.
+We refer to the comprehensive IRL surveys \cite{ng2000algorithms,arora2021survey,Ab_Azar2020-vt,Adams2022} for further information. \ereview